la2050/archive/_projects/2016/wish-academy-the-first-high-school-in-the-los-angeles-area-to-provide-inclusive-education.md

 project_image: >-
   https://skild-prod.s3.amazonaws.com/myla2050/images/custom540/4396755265741-team90.JPG
 project_video: 'https://www.youtube.com/embed/zVjUr0gjKDE?rel=0&amp;showinfo=0'
-project_description: >-
+project_summary: >-
-  As many of our children are about to graduate eighth grade, they will once again be faced with the challenge of no inclusive school options.
-WISH Academy is designed to build on the unique and successful model of WISH Charter elementary and middle school, offering a rigorous, meaningful curriculum for ALL students - inclusive populations of students including those with mild, moderate and severe disabilities, as well as students who are designated as being high achieving and highly gifted.
+  Currently, there are no inclusive community high school options embracing (or even allowing) students of all abilities, including those with disabilities, to learn together in one inclusive setting.
 project_is_collaboration: 'Yes'
 project_collaborators: >-
   We are collaborating with the Los Angeles Unified School District and Loyola